Home Compare LUV vs UAL

 Profitability

-On profitability, United Airlines Holdings, Inc. is positioned higher in the group, while Southwest Airlines Co. is closer to the middle.
+United Airlines Holdings, Inc. sits in the stronger part of the group on profitability, while Southwest Airlines Co. is closer to mid-pack.

 LUV